EpiphanySoft/watchable/README.md

     watchable1.relayEvents(new MyRelayer(watchable2));

 In this case, `watchable1` will call the `relay()` method for all events it fires.
-The `relay` method can then decide all the particulars.
+The `relay` method can then decide the particulars.

 ## Utility Methods